MANDYTSANG007/cyclistic_case_study/README.md

 arrange(all_trips, ride_length)
 ```

-Inspect the dataset to see if any duplicated ride ID as ride_id column should be unique on each ride.
+Inspect the dataset to see if any duplicated ride ID because the ride_id column should be unique on each ride.
 ```
 sum(duplicated(all_trips$ride_id)
 ```